-Tiny White Bumps on Your Face?
+Small White Bumps on Your Face?
 A Guide to Closed Comedones

-If you have small white bumps on your face that aren’t red and inflamed, but are still creating texture on your skin, you are probably experiencing closed comedones, also known as whiteheads.
+If you have small white bumps on your face that aren’t red and inflamed, but are still creating texture on your skin, you are probably experiencing closed comedones—also known as whiteheads.

 What Are Closed Comedones?

-Sometimes our pores can become clogged when a mixture of sebum and dead skin cells creates a blockage that becomes a closed comedones when it is trapped beneath the skin’s surface.
+Sometimes our pores can become clogged when a mixture of sebum and dead skin cells creates a blockage that becomes a closed comedones when it gets trapped beneath the skin’s surface.
 Closed comedones are not red and inflamed or pus-filled like typical pimples or cysts, but they can be the precursor to more inflammatory acne.

 @drsimi_a